-The fellowship program consists of 18 months of clinical exposure, the majority of which occurs during the first year.
-We have a large and diverse patient population and currently have six (6) "core" clinical rotations per month.
-In addition to these rotations, F2’s rotate with the surgical critical care team and F3’s rotate with the cardiothoracic critical care team, the thoracic surgical critical care team and the neurologic critical care team.
+The fellowship program consists of a minimum of 18 months of clinical exposure, the majority of which occurs during the first year.
+We have a large and diverse patient population and currently have 8 core clinical rotations per month.
+In addition to these rotations, F2s rotate with the surgical critical care team and F3’s rotate with the thoracic surgical critical care team and the neurologic critical care team.
 Night call is fulfilled via a night float rotation.
 When not on night float, fellows have no overnight call responsibilities.
-F1's do approximately 4 weeks of night float, F2's 2-4 weeks and F3's 2 weeks.
-Two fellows split a 4 week block of night float and while on the "off" week the fellow has no clinical responsibilities except for his/her own continuity clinic.
+F1s do approximately 2 weeks of night float, F2s 4 weeks and F3s 4 weeks.
+Two fellows split a 4 week block of night float and when not on service that block the fellow has no clinical responsibilities except for his/her own continuity clinic.
 Night float and all clinical rotations are structured to comply with ACGME duty hour guidelines.

-The First Year fellow is exposed to the entire spectrum of pulmonary and critical care illnesses through time spent at OSU University Hospital on the Medical Intensive Care Unit (MICU) service; at University Hospital, James Cancer Hospital and Ross Heart Hospital on the Pulmonary Consult services; and at OSU East Hospital on the pulmonary/critical c consult service.
+The First Year fellow is exposed to the entire spectrum of pulmonary and critical care illnesses through time spent at OSU University Hospital on the Medical Intensive Care Unit (MICU) service; at University Hospital, James Cancer Hospital and Ross Heart Hospital on the Pulmonary Consult services and Transplant service; and at OSU East Hospital on the pulmonary/critical care consult service.

-The fellow will rotate among the "core" service rotations in an ordered fashion and each fellow will spend approximately the same amount of time on the various rotations.
-First year fellows also do one month of a combination of various sub-subspecialty clinics.
+The fellow will rotate among the core service rotations and each fellow will spend approximately the same amount of time on the various rotations.
+In addition first year fellows also spend two weeks in the sleep medicine clinics.

 No first year fellow takes any call in July and they are not formally assigned to a service.
 First year fellows spend July:

-When not in class or in the simulator lab (1/2 day per most days), F1’s spend time on all of the core rotations learning the specific requirements of each rotation and fully participating in the care of the patients.
+When not in class or in the simulator lab (1/2 day per most days), F1s spend time on the core rotations learning the specific requirements of each rotation and fully participating in the care of the patients.

-During the second and third years, the primary focus of training is on research projects and fellows also complete the remaining seven months of their 18 month clinical requirement.
-This will include core rotations as described above, as well as rotations with the surgical critical care, cardiothoracic, thoracic and neurologic critical care teams.
-All F2’s also participate and obtain certification in ATLS, funded by the division.
+During the second and third years, the primary focus of training is on research projects and fellows also complete the remaining 7 months of their 18 month clinical requirement.
+This will include core rotations as described above, as well as rotations with the surgical critical care, thoracic and neurologic critical care teams.